wiggitywhitney/mcp-commit-story/blog-post-castle-unstable-ground.md

 ### 3. **Validate Core Assumptions Early and Often**
 Don't wait months to test whether your fundamental architecture actually works.
 Build the riskiest, most uncertain parts first, even if it feels inefficient.

-### 4. **Treat AI Like an Enthusiastic Junior Developer**
+### 4. **Treat AI Like an Overconfident Junior Developer Who Lies**
-AI is great at generating ideas and writing code, but terrible at understanding system limitations and integration constraints.
-You need to be the senior developer who validates the approach.
+AI is an enthusiastic and WAY overconfident developer.
+An annoying junior developer actually, who blows smoke up your ass and lies and can't admit fault.
+But they sure can write a lot of code quickly!

+The problem isn't just that AI is wrong - it's that AI is wrong and very specific about its wrong explanations.
+AI never expresses uncertainty, and it often shows excessive enthusiasm about terrible ideas.

+You validate every single approach, no matter how plausible it seems.

 ### 5. **Crisis Can Lead to Better Architecture**
 The forced redesign eliminated complexity I didn't even realize I had.
 Sometimes being wrong about what's possible leads you to build something better.